Bachelor of Music Guitar

 Beside the pedagogical area, there are several other optional modules that can be chosen from a module catalogue in order to either aim towards the refinement of artistic skills (for instance Chamber Music, Jazz Stylistics) or a specialisation (for instance Contemporary Music, Leading of Ensemble).
 One optional module has to be completed.

 The advanced study modules in semesters 5 – 8 allow students to expand the knowledge they acquired during the first study period and develop a solid competence.
 That means with regard to the major: Students expand and consolidate interpretation skills.
 The knowledge of musical literature is further backed through the ensemble lectures (Chamber Music, Band/Early Music Ensemble).

 The course prepares especially for the professional work as a guitar teacher at a music school or as a freelanced teacher, but it also provides a solid basis for an artistic career.
 Accordingly, the Master’s courses in Music Education and Guitar Playing (Solo Training) provide interesting options for those graduates who wish to enhance their studies.

 Foreign students whose native language is not German must provide evidence that their knowledge of German is sufficient for their chosen course.

 For the Bachelor’s degree (Strings), students are required to have reached level B2 as defined by the Common European Framework of Reference for Languages.

 Applicants’ linguistic competence will be established during the aptitude test.

-You will find further information in the Aptitude Test Regulations and Matriculation Regulations of Rostock College of Music and Drama.
+You will find further information in the Aptitude Test Regulations and Matriculation Regulations of Rostock University of Music and Drama.

-A fee of 50 Euro will be charged for processing your application for admission.
-This must be transferred to hmt when you submit your application documents.
+A fee of 50 Euro is charged for processing your application for admission.
+Please transfer this amount when you submit your application.